 Community Choice Energy (CCE)

-I introduced a bill (HB20-1064) in the legislature to evaluate giving communities authority to select their energy sources.
-It allows communities served by an investor owned utility (Xcel or Black Hills) to buy their electricity wholesale from alternative suppliers, like solar and wind farms.
+I introduced a bill in the legislature (HB20-1064) entitled “Public Utilities Commission Study of Community Choice Energy” which directs the Public Utilities Commission to evaluate a promising energy policy that would allow communities served by an investor owned utility (Xcel or Black Hills) to purchase their own wholesale electricity supply from alternative suppliers, like solar and wind farms.
 With CCE, the utility would still own and operate the “poles and wires” and deliver the electricity, while the community gains control over its energy sources and costs.
-You can read my Guest Editorial from the Nov 16, 2019 Daily Camera here.
+You can read my Guest Editorial in the Daily Camera here.

 - Allows communities to choose an alternative electricity supplier.